farnoosh27/LLM-and-FineTuning/README.md

 Lamini is the LLM platform for enterprises and developers to build customized, private models: easier, faster, and higher-performing than any general LLMs.

+## Parallelization
+In case you are interested in knowing about parallelization, follow the [link](https://towardsdatascience.com/how-to-build-an-llm-from-scratch-8c477768f1f9).